-Child Health Plan Plus (CHP+) is low-cost public health insurance for children and pregnant women who qualify.
+Child Health Plan Plus (CHP+) is low-cost health and dental insurance for children and pregnant women.
 It is for people who earn too much to qualify for Health First Colorado (Colorado's Medicaid Program), but not enough to pay for private health insurance.
 CHP+ is paid for by a combination of state and federal funding.
-For CHP+ to continue in Colorado, Congress must pass a law to renew federal funding for the program.

 We can help you apply.
 Generally, a family of four with an income up to $55,000 a year will qualify for CHP+.
 To qualify, a person must: